 Image source: PPC Hero

 One other thing to notice here is that keywords over 5 words in length only generated 15 out of the 608 conversions which amounts of a measly 2.4% of the total conversions, which came from 138,638 keywords.

-That is a lot of keywords to manage for just 2.4% of your conversions and it would make a lot more sense to work on optimising the top 20% of your keywords that will be generating 85% of your conversions and making sure that they have a Quality Score between 8-9.
+That is a lot of keywords to manage for just 2.4% of your conversions.
+It would make a lot more sense to work on optimising the top 20% of your keywords that will be generating 85% of your conversions and making sure that they have a Quality Score between 8-9.
 This would have a much more drastic effect than adding 136K keywords that generate a few conversions per month.

-For example if you increase your Quality Score from 5 to 7 on your keywords that are 4+ words in length this would reduce the CPC by 26% for these keywords according to studied by Wordstream.
-Overall resulting in a 0.62% decrease in CPC overall in the account.
-However if you increased spent the same time increase the Quality Score from 5-7 for your top performing keywords then you would get a 20.80% decrease in CPC for the account overall.
-Which would you choose?
+For example, if you increase your Quality Score from 5 to 7 on your keywords that are 4+ words in length this would reduce the CPC by 26% for these keywords according to a study by Wordstream.
+Overall, this results in a 0.62% decrease in CPC in the account.
+However, if you spent the same time increasing the Quality Score from 5-7 for your top performing keywords then you would get a 20.80% decrease in CPC for the account overall.
+The choice is obvious.

 The graph below shows the percentage of the total conversions that were generated by different keywords containing various numbers of words.

-Here you will see that only around 2.5% of all of the conversions have come from keywords that are 5 or more words in length even thought there is good long tail keyword coverage with 139,889 keywords that are 4+ words in length.
+Here you will see that only around 2.5% of all of the conversions have come from keywords that are 5 or more words in length, even though there is good long tail keyword coverage with 139,889 keywords that are 4+ words in length.

-Argument 2: The next few charts back up the argument that If you change all of your short tail keywords to long tail keywords you will loose 90% of your impressions and 80+% of your conversions so you can’t double your profit by relying on a long tail strategy.
+Argument 2: The next few charts back up the argument that if you change all of your short tail keywords to long tail keywords you will loose 90% of your impressions and 80+% of your conversions.
+That means you can’t double your profit by relying on a long tail strategy.